intelsdi-x/snap-plugin-collector-libvirt/README.md

 The full project is at https://github.com/intelsdi-x/snap.

 ### Roadmap
-As we launch this plugin, we has a few items in mind for the next release:
+As we launch this plugin, we do not have any outstanding requirements for the next release.
+If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-libvirt/issues).
-* Support for new io metrics added in libvirt 1.2.17

 ## Contributing
 We love contributions! :heart_eyes: